gzhao9/Tutorial-on-stress-testing/README.md

 # Load Testing a Game on `efish-n-sea.github.io` Using Loadster

-This guide will walk you through the steps to use Loadster for performing load testing on a game hosted at `https://efish-n-sea.github.io/Pages/IDS/IDS.html`.
+This guide will walk you through the steps to use Loadster for performing load testing on a game hosted at [Moving Day](https://efish-n-sea.github.io/Pages/IDS/IDS.html).

 ## Step 1: Register a Loadster Account

 First, go to the Loadster website and register for an account.
 Each account comes with 50 Loadster Fuel credits, which can be used for running load tests.
+You do not need to spend any money on Loadster.

 ## Step 2: Create a Browser Script